How to Value an Insurance Agency in 2026

 Indication of interest.
 A non-binding range, typically expressed as a multiple of EBITDA on stated trailing-twelve-month financials.
 The IOI is the buyer’s opening position.
 It will move down through Q-of-E and may move up through competitive bidding.

 Letter of intent.
-Binding on exclusivity (typically 60-90 days), non-binding on price.
+Binding on exclusivity, non-binding on price.
 The LOI specifies the headline number, the structure (cash, rollover equity, earn-out), the diligence period, and the closing conditions.
 This is where the seller’s negotiating position peaks.
 Once you have signed exclusivity, that position weakens.

 Quality of earnings analysis.
-This is where multiples adjust.
+Where multiples adjust.
 The buyer’s Q-of-E firm reconstructs adjusted EBITDA from primary financial documents.
 Seller-proposed add-backs that do not survive Q-of-E come out of the multiple base.
 Revenue items that are not genuinely recurring are normalized.
-The Q-of-E adjustment is typically 5-15% downward on adjusted EBITDA from the seller’s pre-LOI presentation, which translates to a meaningful reduction in headline price.

 Due diligence reality.
 Legal, regulatory, employment, carrier appointments, E&O claims history, key contract review.
 Diligence rarely kills a transaction outright.
 Diligence frequently changes structure: more cash held back in escrow, larger earn-out portion, indemnification caps tightened.

 Earn-out structures.
-PE rollups typically structure 15-30% of total consideration as earn-out, tied to revenue or EBITDA retention over 24-36 months.
+A portion of total consideration is contingent on post-close performance.
 Negotiate the metric definition carefully.
 Earn-outs measured against aggressive pro-forma cost takeouts and cross-sell projections are how sellers lose contingent value.
 Negotiate against actual performance retention, not buyer-imposed stretch targets.

 Buyer categories and their math